 How to get most out of Angular JS?

-Optimising ng-repeat directive
+Optimizing the ng-repeat directive

-<!-- Commonly used ng-repeat -->
+<!-- The sluggish, commonly used ng-repeat -->

 <div ng-repeat="item in items">